Road Race Results.com Midnite Run & Party presented by Longos – Toronto

 Run or walk in the cool Liberty Village neighbourhood with super views of the Toronto Skyline.
 Course timing, on course fireworks (weather permitting), swag bag, personalized race bib, stylish and unique finishers’ medal.
 Big Rock Beer to all finishers to celebrate your race and of course the New Year.
 This is a FUN RUN that should be on everyone’s bucket list.
-HOT food after the race at Liberty Commons, plus the 2018 runner’s gift is a long sleeve red tech shirt from Leslie Jordan.
+HOT food after the race at Liberty Commons, plus the 2019 runner’s gift is a long sleeve blue / turquoise tech shirt from Leslie Jordan valued at $25.

 Race DetailsSelect Race